Hypertension

 Chemistry, Biology

-Salt is chemically described as sodium chloride.
-One molecule of salt has one atom of sodium (Na) and one atom of chlorine (Cl).
+Salt, at the atomic/molecular level has one atom of sodium (symbol Na) bonded to and one atom of chlorine (symbol Cl), and is chemically described as (NaCL) sodium chloride.
 Salt crystals dissolve in water.
-Salt molecules consumed by living organisms becomes use in extracellular fluid and interstitial fluid.
+NaCl can be separated by electrolysis.
+Salt molecules consumed by living organisms are used in metabolism in extracellular fluid and interstitial fluid.

 Sodium is an element, an alkaline earth metal in Group 1, in the periodic table.
 In living organisms, salt is separated into sodium cations (positively charged ions) and chlorine anions.
 Before industrial food processing manufactured other products made with sodium, humans consumed animals and plants, or salt, to acquire sodium.
 Most plants consume little salt, but animals, including humans, require sodium.
 Sodium is a vital nutrient: